 Some breast cancers grow in response to excess estrogen in the system which means that it is helpful to support your liver whose job it is to process estrogen for you.
 A liver that is otherwise occupied by processing alcohol, for example, may not be able to process estrogen in the same way.
 Interestingly in Chinese medicine breast cancer is often related to liver qi stagnation which is an Eastern way of describing an over-taxed liver leading to lack of flow of qi and blood which, as we talked about earlier, is one of the reasons for cancer from a Chinese medical perspective.

 - Limit Alcohol -There is a strong link between breast cancer risk and alcohol consumption.
-In fact scientist have shown that drinking a little as one unit of alcohol a day raises your breast cancer risk by 9%.
-At The YinOva Center we suggest that our patients limit their alcohol to 3 – 4 drinks a week.
+In fact, scientists have shown that drinking a little as one unit of alcohol a day raises your breast cancer risk by 9%.
+At Yinova, we suggest that our patients limit their alcohol to 3 – 4 drinks a week.

-- To stimulate the liver you can use lemon juice, and put bitter greens such as dandelion greens, endive and raddichio in your salad.
+- To stimulate the liver you can use lemon juice, and put bitter greens such as dandelion greens, endive, and radicchio in your salad.

 - B vitamins also aid the liver and are recommended.
 They can be added in the form of whole foods (such as lentils, rice bran, and blackstrap molasses) or supplements.
 Vitamin B6, in particular, enhances the breakdown and removal of estrogen from the body.

-- Flax seed oil improves liver function.
+- Flaxseed oil improves liver function.
 Flaxseed is particularly high in a phytoestrogen called lignan, which appears to decrease estrogen production and which may inhibit the growth of some breast cancers.
 To get the full benefit of the flax seeds you need to grind them up.
-You can sprinkle them on your breakfast cereal of bake with them as in this recipe for banana bread from the YinOva blog
+You can sprinkle them on your breakfast cereal or bake with them as in this recipe for banana bread from the Yinova blog

 - Unless your doctor considers it imperative, it is wise to avoid estrogen replacement therapy as a means of addressing menopausal symptoms.